 Make sure you first test your migration on a separate environment.
 Be sure to take a snapshot of your master environment before you merge this change.

 PostgreSQL 10 and later include an upgrade utility that can convert databases

-from previous versions to version 10 or 11.
-If you upgrade your service from a
+from previous versions to version 10 or later.
+If you upgrade your service from

 services.yaml file) the upgrader will run automatically.